zamazan4ik/awesome-pgo/article/article.md

 ### Lapce and an "interesting" approach to measure performance improvements

-I [had](https://github.com/lapce/lapce/discussions/2817) quite funny conversation about enabling PGO for Lapce.
+I [had](https://github.com/lapce/lapce/discussions/2817) a quite funny conversation about enabling PGO for Lapce.
 As usual, the maintainer doesn't believe in PGO efficiency in practice (that's one of the reason why I wrote this article).
 I started to explain that probably we need to perform some benchmarks before concluding that PGO doesn't bring much value for the project.
 Instead, I [got](https://github.com/lapce/lapce/discussions/2817#discussioncomment-7674615) an interesting answer "If the improvement is not visible without benchmark, is it really an improvement?
 As far as this goes, it's only different numbers without real impact on users.".

 Well, I can imagine the source of such a point of view.
 If you write the user-facing application, you *can* think about all under-the-hood optimizations as non-important.
 However, the "visibility" topic is complicated.
 Some people even notice the latency between different terminals (one of the reason why we still have ongoing optimizations in this area), some people definetely can see battery usage improvements due to more efficient application implementation (especially if such users use CPU-heavy features from an application).
 That's why by default I suggest to talk about something measurable like benchmarks - it's much easier to work with numbers instead of feelings, you know.
 Performing huge A/B tests on different focus groups is a nice thing actually but this option is not available for almost all open source projects yet.